vishvAsa/AgamaH_shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/tantrasAraH/07_deshAdhva-prakAshanam.md

 The principle called water (jala) is ten times the size of the earth.
 In this way, each subsequent principle ending with egoity (ahamkāra) is ten times the size of the previous tattva.[^106]

+[^106]:

+    This system envisions a limitless number of 'worlds' made from and dominated by each principle.
+These worlds exist so that souls which have not received the Śaiva form of initiation, but have attained a lower form of perfection through a continuous practice of concentration, receive a body and sense organs best suited for experiencing pleasure and pain in a particular world, and may finally attain identity with the Lord.+++(4)+++ Every world has superintending deities who are called the Lords of that world.
 </details>